-The annual meeting of stockholders was held virtually, on September 30, 2022.
+The annual meeting of stockholders was held virtually on October 2, 2023.
 The following actions were approved by at least a majority of the shareholders present to vote at such meeting:

-- (a) Approval of the Minutes of the 2021 Annual Stockholders' Meeting held on September 25, 2021. - (b) Approval of the 2021 President's Report - (c) Ratification of all resolutions adopted by the Board of Directors and all acts of Management beginning September 25, 2021 to September 30, 2022 - (i) Election of officers - (ii) Appointment of Chairmen and members of the Board Committees - (iii) Designation of Lead Independent Director - (iv) Appointment of bank signatories - (v) Appointment of Attorneys-in-Fact for general transactions - (vi) Appointment of Attorneys-in-Fact for legal proceedings - (vii) Appointment of Attorneys-in-Fact for permits and licenses - (viii) Appointment of Attorneys-in-Fact for regulatory permits - (ix) Appointment of Attorneys-in-Fact for electronic filing and payment system - (x) Extension of usage of monthly consumables - (xi) Merit increase for Club employees - (xii) Delegation of the authority to sign the waiver of right of first refusal to the Corporate Secretary - (xiii) Approval of 2021 audited financial statements - (xiv) 2022 operating and capital expenditures budget - (xv) Schedule of 2022 Annual Stockholders' Meeting and relevant dates - (xvi) Participation and voting by remote communication in all meetings of the Board of Directors and stockholders - (xvii) Delegation of authority to the Corporate Governance and Nomination Committee to approve the final list of nominees to the Board - (e) Election of the members of the Bord of Directors, including independent directors, for the ensuing calendar year.
+- (a) Approval of the Minutes of the 2022 Annual Stockholders' Meeting held on September 30, 2022. - (b) Noting of the President's Report and approval of the audited financial statements as of December 31, 2022; - (c) Ratification of all resolutions adopted by the Board of Directors and all acts of Management beginning September 30, 2022 to October 2, 2023 - (i) Election of officers - (ii) Appointment of Chairmen and members of the Board Committees - (iii) Designation of Lead Independent Director - (iv) Approval of the 2022 second quarter results of operation and audit findings - (v) Approval of the external audit plan - (vi) Approval of the revised internal audit plan - (vii) Approval of the 2023 third quarter results of operations - (viii) Approval of the 2022-2023 internal audit plan - (ix) Approval of the 2023 operating budget - (x) Approval of the implementation of cashless transactions - (xi) Approval of the Christmas fund special assessment - (xii) Approval of the partial performance bonus and cash gift - (xiii) Appointment of Stock Transfer Services, Inc. as the stock transfer agent - (xiv) Approval of the 2022 financial audit results on areas of audit emphasis - (xv) Approval of the management representation letter - (xvi) Approval of the full year 2022 financial audit and operating results - (xvii) Approval of the report of the Audit and Risk Oversight Committee to the Board - (xviii) Approval of the amendments to the Audit and Risk Oversight Committee Charter and Internal Audit Charter - (xix) Approval of the 2022 audited financial statements - (xx) Approval of the acquisition of cyber security tools - (xxi) Approval of the 2023 first quarter financial and operating results - (xxii) Appointment of the independent auditor for 2023 and fixing of its remuneration

+- (xxiii) Appointment of Chief Risk Officer - (xxiv) Approval of information technology projects - (xxv) Approval of additional capital expenditures - (xxvi) Approval of the information technology projects - (xxvii) Approval of the increase in membership dues - (xxviii) Approval of the new guidelines for exercising the Company's right of first refusal - (xxix) Approval of the establishment of the retirement fund and retirement plan - (xxx) Appointment Trustee Bank for the retirement fund - (xxxi) Approval of the schedule of 2023 Annual Stockholders' Meeting and relevant dates - (xxxii) Approval of the participation and voting by remote communication in all meetings of the Board of Directors and stockholders - (xxxiii) Delegation of authority to the Corporate Governance and Nomination Committee to approve the final list of nominees to the Board - (e) Election of the members of the Bord of Directors, including independent directors, for the ensuing calendar year.
 The following shareholders were nominated and voted as members of the Board of Directors of the Club for the ensuing year or until their successors are duly elected and qualified: